 Need: Financial contributions to purchase the goods for the buckets.
 The Food and Care Buckets are currently packed by Checkers and the Love Buckets we pack ourselves.

-- Holding fun events at government hospitals at special times of year, such as Christmas, to celebrate life with fun experiences, such as animal petting zoos and pony rides.
+- Holding fun events for paediatric patients and caregivers at government hospitals at special times of year such as Christmas.
+This enables everyone to celebrate life with fun experiences such as animal petting zoos and pony rides.

 This is one of our key new focus areas.
 Here we are raising funds so that we can promote connectedness between families when children are stuck in hospital and are unable to see their families regularly or communicate without using expensive data.
 The idea is to start installing Wi-Fi in paediatric government wards and to create 'smart rooms' where children can play and have fun, despite their various restrictions and chronic conditions.
 Our aim is to put Wi-Fi and tablets into certain wards in government hospitals which will work in conjunction with the smart rooms.

 Need: Financial contributions or a technology company to commit to assist in this area as part of their CSI contribution.

 This is a support and ministry group for parents who have